iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

     * Required : A function that prints the alphabet, in lowercase, followed by a new line.
     * Expected Results : You can only use _putchar twice in your code

-💡*Fun Fact : 98 Battery St is located in San Francisco, CA*
+💡*Fun Fact : Quote by Roz Chast "I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game."*
   <br><br>

 * **2. 10 x alphabet**